FOREX-Aussie, rand under pressure from concern over China demand

 The yen, steadier so far this year after losing a fifth of its value against the dollar in 2013, was holding strong in early European trading, up 0.1 percent against both the euro and the dollar.

-Dealers said the rouble was propped up by central bank support as Russian stock indexes fell again on Wednesday, reacting to the growing chance of western sanctions over Crimea.
+Tensions between Ukraine and Russia are also weighing on appetite for risk globally.
+Russian stock indexes fell again on Wednesday, reacting to the growing chance of western sanctions over Crimea.
+Dealers said the rouble was propped up by central bank support.

 "China seems to be slowing down and the Russian economy seems to be facing pressure as stock prices there have fallen sharply.
 That could slow emerging economies further," said Takako Masai, manager of forex at Shinsei Bank in Tokyo.

-"There is real concern about the global economy at the moment, even if some short-term players may be thinking that the impact of the Ukraine crisis will gradually subside," she said.
+"There is real concern about the global economy at the moment, even if some short-term players may be thinking that the impact of the Ukraine crisis will gradually subside," she added.

+The New Zealand dollar held steady at $0.8469, with investors reluctant to sell the kiwi given the Reserve Bank of New Zealand (RBNZ) is widely expected to hike interest rates on Thursday.

+A Reuters poll this week showed the RBNZ is set to raise rates by 25 basis points and lay out a path for a series of further increases, taking the lead among developed economies in tightening policy.

 ** This Diary is filed daily ** ---------------------------------------------------------------